mcandre/cicada/README.md

 warning: end of life for ruby v2.6.8 on 2022-03-31
 ```

-See `cicada -help` for more options.
+See `cicada -help` for more detail.

 # ABOUT